jwir3/gulp-ssh-deploy/README.md

 The username of the user to login with on the remote host.
 Must have permissions to access the `remote_directory`.

 #### ssh_key_file (Required)
 A private key to be used to login to the remote host over SSH with the above `username`.
+The special character `~` will be resolved to the current user's home directory.

 #### releases_to_keep (Optional, default = null)
 If specified, this will indicate how many consecutive releases should be kept around after a deployment.
 If the number of subdirectories in the remote host's `remote_directory/releases` exceeds this number, the version numbers that are first in order by `ls` (i.e. typically the least recent deployments) will be removed until this number is reached.